Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 Now, let's examine how recursive zkSNARKs are utilized in zkLocus for one of its core features: sharing your location with a third-party, without revealing your exact location.
 For this, we are going to use zkLocus to prove that a certain GeoPoint (geographical coordinate) is within a Polygon (geographical area) at a specific time (timestamp or timestamp interval), without disclosing the exact geographical coordinates or the precise time.
 This is achieved through a series of steps involving the creation and combination of proofs, as well as the attachment of timestamps to these proofs.
 Let's delve into the details of this process, referencing specific code examples from the zkLocus codebase.

 1. **Creating a GeoPoint Proof**: Initially, a proof is created to attest to the validity of a geographical point.
 This proof is essential as it forms the basis of subsequent steps in the zkLocus process.
-The GeoPoint itself is the public output of a Zero-Knowledge proof, and that proof is passed as a private intput to the circuit verifying if that point is within a polygon.
+The GeoPoint itself is the public output of a Zero-Knowledge proof, and that proof is passed as a private input to the circuit verifying if that point is within a polygon.

-The simplest possible implementation, which simply returns the GeoPoint that was passed to it as a public intput is as follows:
+The simplest possible implementation, which simply returns the GeoPoint that was passed to it as a public input is as follows:

 ```typescript
 GeoPointProviderCircuit = ZkProgram({